anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

 ## Outreach and Training Working Group

-<hero small>The Outreach and Training Working Group will provide exposure and training for NCPI platforms in the biomedical research community. </hero>
+The Outreach and Training Working Group will provide exposure and training for NCPI platforms in the biomedical research community.

 **Co-Chairs**
 - Ashok Krishnamurthy (RENCI)